Last updated on 2026-02-02

-The Social Service Worker Diploma program spans a duration of 2 years and is delivered in a hybrid format, combining both in-person and online learning.
-The program is structured to provide a comprehensive education that includes:
+The Social Service Worker Diploma program is structured to provide a robust educational experience over a period of 2 years.
+The program is delivered in a hybrid format, combining both in-person and online learning to accommodate various learning styles and schedules.
+Key features of the program include:

-- Hands-on learning experiences through role-playing and simulations.
+- Emphasis on practical skills through role-playing and simulations.

-- Field experiences that allow students to apply their skills in real-world settings.
+- Meaningful field experiences to apply learned concepts in real-world settings.

 - Opportunities for personal growth and education, especially for those who complete the Human Services Foundation certificate prior to enrollment.